ncremaschini/atomic-counter/README.md

 * `npx cdk synth`   emits the synthesized CloudFormation template

 ## What's next
-I'd add lock mechanism to limit the maximum counter value, so the counter can't be incremented over a certain value, to measure:
+I'd implement the following mechanism to limit the counter value.

+- lock mechanism
+- conditional writes

+in order to measure

-- the performance of the two datastores in case of contention between clients, an
+- the performance of the two datastores in case of contention between clients
-- the overhead of the lock mechanism.
+- the overhead of the lock mechanism / conditional writes